 Jessie Haas “Historically, we’ve tackled the biggest challenge—that of meaning, and the question of how to live a life—through the concept of ‘practice’ in the form of a religion, cultural tradition or disciplines like yoga or martial arts.
 Given the stark facts, this approach might be the most useful.
-Practice has value independent […]
+Practice has value […]

 Photo courtesy of Solavore Works.

 The best gift for the Holidays is a gift of life.
 You can do this by joining in on the campaign to help women in three Third-World countries.
-A woman receives a free solar oven when you buy one for yourself between now and the end of the […]
+A woman receives a free solar oven when you buy one for yourself between now and the end of […]

 A new study released by HealthyStuff.org found elevated levels of toxic chemicals in popular Halloween costumes, accessories and even “trick or treat” bags.
 Dangerous chemicals like phthalates, flame retardants, vinyl (PVC) plastic, organotins, and even lead.